Frequently Asked Questions

 Dr. Guthrie sees patients 14-65 years old.Can you do Adult ADHD testing?

-No. Psychotherapy is not consistent with my position and philosophy of best practices.
-However, I provide Biblical Counseling if it is appropriate in the treatment plan.How do I know if I should see a therapist and/or a psychiatrist?
+No. Man-centered psychotherapy is not consistent with Dr. Guthrie's position or philosophy of best practices.
+However, if appropriate as part of the treatment plan, Dr. Guthrie offers Biblical Counseling, which is God-centered and grounded in Scripture.How do I know if I should see a therapist and/or a psychiatrist?

 Like many other cash fee-for-service private psychiatry offices, we are NOT participating in insurances and are out of network.
 We can provide documentation for you to file your own claims for reimbursement from insurance, but results are not guaranteed.Do you provide Tele-health appointments?

-Yes, I do.
-My office is located in Marion, VA.How much are your services?
+Yes, We do.
+Strong Mind Medicine office is located in Marion, VA.How much are your services?

 Psychiatrists are medical doctors (M.D.) who can prescribe medications and focus on all aspects of mental health, while psychologists have graduate degrees in psychology (Ph.D., Psy.D.) and specialize in testing, psychotherapy, and behavioral interventions.